RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

   <img src="https://github.com/RoryQo/PGH-Neighborhood-Housing-Price-Analysis/blob/main/Figures/3rddiag.jpg?raw=true" width=500px/>
 </p>

+### 6. Final Model

+Moving forward, we will proceed with both the **Weighted Least Squares (WLS) model** and the **Lambda-transformed model**.
+While neither approach is perfect, each provides unique strengths in capturing different segments of the housing market.
+The **Lambda-transformed model** better accounts for **lower-end housing prices**, while the **WLS model** more effectively captures **higher-end housing prices**.
+By comparing the results of both models and identifying consistent patterns, we can enhance the robustness of our analysis.
+Interpreting each model through the lens of its strengths allows us to achieve a **more comprehensive and reliable assessment** of housing prices in Pittsburgh.

-### 6. Analysis of Covariance (ANCOVA)
+### 7. Analysis of Variance (ANOVA)

 ANCOVA is performed to compare the mean prices of homes across different ZIP codes, adjusting for other variables in the model.
-The significance of sale year and zipcode tells us that there is significant variation in housing prices from these variables, controlling for all other property and land characteristics from our previous models.
-Moving forward, we will calculate adjusted means for both the transformed model and the wls model, since they are both incorrect, but are incorrect in opposite ways.
-Taking them together can give us a more complete picture.
+The significance of sale year and zip code tells us that there is significant variation in housing prices from these variables, controlling for all other property and land characteristics from our previous models.
+Moving forward, we will calculate adjusted means for both the transformed model and the wls model, to get a complete picture of Pricing patterns.

 #### ANOVA Table